United Airlines flight change fees 101

 How to change a United Airlines flight using DoNotPay

 Instead of trying to figure out what to do on your own, you can let our app do it for you.
 DoNotPay can change your reservation and find the best possible rebooking option.
 You just have to spend a couple of minutes texting with our chatbot.
-You can open DoNotPay as a web app or an iPhone app.
+You can open DoNotPay as a web app.
 This is how it works:

 - Open the app and go to the Customer Service Issues section.